hwayne/learntla/content/pluscal/toolbox/_index.md

 ## Evaluating Expressions

 Switch back to the main overview section.
 Change the behavior spec to "no behavior spec".
 This tells TLC that there’s no system you are modelling, and you’re just playing around with the TLA+ syntax.
 We can’t run anything here.
-But what we can do is go over to "model checking results" and put TLA in "evaluate constant expression".
+But what we can do is go over to the "model checking results" tab and put TLA in "evaluate constant expression".
 Try putting in `CHOOSE y \in {1, 2, 3} : y*y = 4` in that box and rerun the model.
 You should see `2` appear in the "Value" box.

 We won’t be using the "no behavior spec" mode for testing actual systems, but it’s a nice tool to test that you understand how some TLA+ expression will work.
 Don’t worry, we’ll be reintroducing this when we dive into TLA+ proper.